 Gold Is and Always Has Been Money

 For thousands of years, gold has been regarded as money due to its scarcity, beauty, divisibility, malleability, and durability.
 In fact, the world had been on a gold standard up until 1971, when President Richard Nixon removed the peg that existed between gold and the U.S. dollar under the Bretton Woods monetary system.
 Under this system, foreign nations and not American citizens could convert their dollars for gold.
 This peg was removed because foreign nations were demanding that their dollars be converted into gold, thus depleting America’s gold at a time when the dollar supply was massively expanding during the Vietnam War.

-Since the unlinking of gold to the dollar, which was the world’s reserve currency, the world has operated under a “fiat” system — a system in which currencies are backed by nothing other than confidence, and are allow to float freely in value against one another.
+Since the unlinking of gold to the dollar, which is the world’s reserve currency, the world has operated under a “fiat” system — a system in which currencies are backed by nothing other than confidence, and are allow to float freely in value against one another.
 However, we are in the final stages of this monetary system, as it is beginning to show cracks.
 Central banks around the world — notably Russia and China — are net buyers of the yellow metal, creating shortages and buoying its price.
 The system that has been propped up by increased debt, followed in turn by massive money printing, has reached a limit on the amount of debt it can support.
 As nations around the world feverishly accumulate gold and hard assets to diversify away from unbacked paper assets, they are realizing that gold is and always has been money.

 We Are on the Cusp of a Golden Era